sourcegraph/sourcegraph-public-snapshot/doc/dev/local_development.md

 ## Step 2 (alternative): Using Docker to run Postgres

-You may also want to run Postgres within a docker container instead of as a system service
+You may also want to run Postgres within a docker container instead of as system service:

 1. Create a directory to store and mount the database from for persistence: